Do You Have Plans In Metric?

 Extras — in Metric

-By the way, if you need a quick temporary ruler, some of the images in this post are from PrintableRuler.net They have all sorts of cool PDF’s to print – Free.
+By the way, if you need a quick temporary ruler, some of the images in this post are from PrintableRuler.net They have all sorts of cool PDFs to print – Free.
 I like that website.

-Good luck with your conversions!
+Good luck with your Conversions for Plans in Metric!

 Comments